 The University reserves the right to have a designee from the Office of Student Affairs enter a student’s residence hall room or Student Apartment at any time to assure it is properly maintained, to provide for the health and safety of the hall residents, and to investigate possible violations of the Student Code of Conduct.
 Entry may be with or without the expressed consent or immediate presence of its residents and residents may be asked to provide access to closed containers and other items.
 A student living in a residence hall or Student Apartment is not immune from a legal search by law enforcement officers.
 All rooms are periodically checked for safety purposes and to secure each building during the academic year and breaks.

 Individuals representing off-campus organizations may not sell or solicit within residence halls or student apartments.
-Such activity should be reported immediately to the Office of Campus Safety.
+Such activity should be reported immediately to the University of Dallas Police Department.
 On-campus organizations must have prior approval from the Office of Student Affairs.

 Residence hall rooms are equipped with locking security screens.
 Screens may only be opened for emergency escape.
 Students will be charged $125 for replacement of screens removed from windows or repair of screens damaged by improper use and abuse.
 Under NO circumstances except for a fire or other emergency are the windows to be used as an exit.
 Disciplinary action and a $100 fine will be imposed.

 Exterior doors MUST remain locked at all times.
 Under no circumstances may doors be propped open and individuals should not be permitted to enter unless properly authorized.
 Students living in any residential area on campus are provided a swipe card to the outside doors.
-Campus Safety Officers patrols the parking lots continually and the Residence Hall living areas during late evening hours.
-It is essential that residents are alert to strangers in the residence halls and the Student Apartments and immediately report any unusual occurrence to the Office of Campus Safety at (972) 721-5305.
+University of Dallas Police Department Officers patrols the parking lots continually and the Residence Hall living areas during late evening hours.
+It is essential that residents are alert to strangers in the residence halls and the Student Apartments and immediately report any unusual occurrence to the University of Dallas Police Department at (972) 721-5305.
 It is important that locked doors are not compromised in any way.
 Propping open exterior doors in the residence halls is an automatic $100 fine.

 Smoking, including cigarettes, cigars, electronic cigarettes, vapor cigarettes and similar products, are strictly prohibited inside any Residence Hall and the Student Apartments.
 Smoking is also prohibited outdoors within 25-feet of all exterior doors of the Residence Halls.
 Smoking is permitted on the patios and balconies of the Residence Halls and Student Apartments.